charlesbrandt/public/editors/atom/atom-setup.md

 On macs, it's difficult to locate ~/.atom directory in the file browser if hidden files are not visible.
 Just use the Ctrl-, -> Settings -> Open Config Folder sequence to open it.

-### Auto-indent, keybindings
+### Custom Keybindings

-First step is to bind TAB to auto indent...
-This is the behavior I've come to expect with an editor when working with Python and Javascript.
-Manual tab control feels strange now.

-Open Atom settings (press Ctrl-, or choose Edit -> Preferences), and switch to the Keybindings section.
+Open Atom settings (press Ctrl-, or choose Edit -> Preferences)
+Switch to the Keybindings section.

 Type spell into the filter field to view all spell-checking commands and their keybindings, and click the Copy to Clipboard icon next to the spell-check:correct-misspelling item.

 Choose Edit -> Open Your Keymap to open the keymap.cson file, then paste the copied keybinding definition into the file.
 Modify the default keybinding and save the changes to enable the new keyboard shortcut.

 via:
 http://www.linux-magazine.com/Online/Blogs/Productivity-Sauce/Custom-Keybindings-in-the-Atom-Editor